shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/Part_2_Step_2_1.png " ")

--   Then, create a Database User and Workspace Name.
-For this workshop, use **DEVELOPER** for both.
+-   Then, create a Database User name.
+For this workshop, use **DEVELOPER**.
+The Workspace Name field will be auto-populated- keep it as **DEVELOPER** as well.

 -   **Note**: it is essential you make sure to use **DEVELOPER** as many files and configurations in later labs depend on it.
 Please do not use a different name here for this workshop.